Although Mourning Jewelry has a long & fascinating history,

 ~~~

-This truely unique piece comes in a vintage box,
+This truly unique piece comes in a vintage box,

 accompanied by valuation certificate